ComPWA/tensorwaves/docs/develop.rst

   and the PR title will become the eventual commit message.
 Note that a conventional commit message style is `enforced through GitHub Actions
   <https://github.com/ComPWA/tensorwaves/actions?query=workflow%3A%22PR+linting%22>`_,
-  as well as :ref:`PR labels <contribute:Issue management>`.
+  as well as :ref:`PR labels <develop:Issue management>`.

 * PRs can only be merged through 'squash and merge'.
 There, you will see a summary based on the separate commits that constitute this PR.
 Leave the relevant commits in as bullet points.
 See the `commit history
   <https://github.com/ComPWA/tensorwaves/commits/master>`_ for examples.
 This
-  comes in especially handy when :ref:`drafting a release
+  comes in especially handy when :ref:`drafting a release <develop:Milestones and releases>`!
-  <contribute:Milestones and releases>`!

 Milestones and releases